14islands/14islands-com-v2/app/blog/_posts/2016-08-25-our-website-is-open-source.md

 ---
 layout: post
-title:  "Our Website is open source"
+title:  "Our website is open source"
 description: We built our site using Jekyll with Github for several reasons.
 og_image: /images/blog/website-open-source/cat-16_10.jpg
 ---